Lucas52352/hotelinking-test/README.md

 3. Here you have two options:

-3-1.
-Navigate back to the project root directory (hotelinking-test/) and run the following command to start the Docker containers:
+a) In the root directory (hotelinking-test/) and run the following command to start the Docker containers:

 ```bash
 docker-compose up -d
 ```
 This command will start the MySQL database and the NextJs frontend application.

-3-2.
-Navigate to the frontend directory and install the dependencies tu run it locally:
+b) Navigate to the frontend directory (hotelinking-test/hotelinking-test-frontend) and install the dependencies tu run it locally:

 ```bash
 npm install